vocalpy/vak/README.md

 Other parameters that specify the network itself can be changed in the code but require knowledge of tensorflow.
 ## Results of running the code
+The code contains a section for evaluating performance in the training set and a section for labeling new data.
+Labels of new data, in the folder set by the variable `test_data_directory`